SiliconLabs/wisun-br-linux/HIF.md

 Configure unicast schedule for reception.

  - `uint8_t dwell_interval`
     Unicast dwell interval in milliseconds (from US-IE).
+This value is used to calculate the UFSI (from UTT-IE) of transmitted frames.
+Because UFSI calculation depends on this field, dwell_interval cannot be set to 0.

  - `struct chan_seq`
     See ["Channel Sequence"][chan-seq].